esoterictemplates/template-obsidian-configuration/README.md

 ### Checklist

-The following serves as a checklist - a list of tasks to complete when creating a new repository using this template.
+The following serves as a checklist - a list of tasks to complete when creating a new project using this template.

 - [ ] Update the [repository name](#template-repository) in [README_TEMPLATE.md](./README_TEMPLATE.md).
 - [ ] Update the [repository description](#template-repository) in [README_TEMPLATE.md](./README_TEMPLATE.md).